Bigelow-eSCG-tutorials/day3_virus_tutorial/README.md

 #### Identification of viruses and other pangenomic elements within SAGs

-In this tutorial we are focusing on viruses from plates AM-388 and AM-390 from GORG-Dark.
+In this tutorial we are focusing on viruses from plates AG-910.

 Notebooks 1, 2 and 3 will take you through virus searching for and curation of viruses within an indivial SAG.